GrokkedBandwidth/kismet_camera_server/README.md

 #### ROTATION
 ROTATION is an integer variable that designates the rotation of the camera image as well as the images that are taken when the camera is triggered.
-Default is 0
+Default is 0 and can be set to 0, 90, 180, and 270.
+Degrees are rotated clockwise.